greenelab/czi-seed-rfa/manuscript.md

 previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `LinearEmbeddingMatrix`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).
-Such summaries and annotations have proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
 We are core package developers and power users of Bioconductor (PIs Hicks and Love) and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
 To enable reproducible research leveraging HCA, we will implement a content-based versioning system, which identifies versions of the reference cell type catalog by the gene weights and transcript nucleotide sequences using a hash function.
-We (PI Love) developed hash-based versioning and provenance identification and detection framework for bulk RNA-seq that supports reproducible computational analyses and has proven to be successful [@1FQ0kp4Dj].
-This will help to avoid scenarios where researchers report on matches to a certain cell type in HCA without precisely defining which definition of that cell type.
+We (PIs Love and Patro) previously developed hash-based versioning and provenance detection framework for bulk RNA-seq that supports reproducible computational analyses and has proven to be successful [@1FQ0kp4Dj].
+Our versioning and dissemination of reference cell type catalogs will help to avoid scenarios where researchers report on matches to a certain cell type in HCA without precisely defining which definition of that cell type.
 We will develop *F1000Research* workflows demonstrating how HCA-defined reference cell types and tools